EricPacefactory/anomaly-detection/README.md

 Enter path to scv2 locations folder: ~/enter/path/to/locations
 ```

-This will only occur once, with the result saved in a file called `selection_history.json` for future use (and you can modify it if you need to change this pathing later on).
+This will only occur once, with the result saved in a file called `settings.json` for future use (and you can modify it if you need to change this pathing later on).
+Other settings are also available in this file for editing.

 ## Usage